26 Oct Marijuana Startups: Top 5 Priorities for Your First Year of Business

 A strategic partnership is a mutually-beneficial relationship between two businesses.

-Example: As a marketing agency, we’re often approached by industry publications who want to refer customers to us for ad design.
-They’re able to offer a service their customers need but they can’t provide, and in exchange we take in more business.
+Example: As a cannabis marketing agency, we’re often approached by industry publications who want to refer customers to us for ad design.
+They’re able to offer a service their customers need but they can’t provide, and in exchange we take in more business, and send clients back to them when they’re looking to run an ad campaign.

-Of course, you can’t form any business relationships without networking.
+Of course, you can’t form any business relationship without networking.
 That’s why networking needs to be a top priority for your first year as well!

 Attend every single event happening near you, regardless of whether you can afford a booth space.
 If possible, join a cannabis industry association and attend their regular meetings as well.